NMR-ERG-Linux-Support/NMR-ERG-Remote/readme.md

 Then, open your VNC viewer of choice and enter a host name of "localhost:5901".
 This will connect you to the desktop environment on whichever machine you enter as the target host.

 ### Windows
-tbd.
+Please note the "Windows" section of this guide is incomplete.
+Please contact us if you have any questions.

 On the left hand menu of Putty, goto "Connection"->"SSH"->"Tunnels".
 You can add a local Source port along with a Destination.

-For example, you could enter 5901 as the Source port, and workstation:5956 as the Destination.
-This means if you connect a VNC client to "localhost:5901", it will instead redirect your connection to be on the "workstation"
+As an example, if you were connecting to a machine called "scherer" which had a VNC port of "5977", you could enter 5901 as the Source port, and scherer:5956 as the Destination.
+This means if you connect a VNC client to "localhost:5901", it will instead redirect your connection to be on the "scherer:5977".

 [These instructions are incomplete, please give any feedback you may have.]